michelfernandez/cove/site/content/english/features-business.md

   {{< features-item src="features-biz/kostendegression.svg"
     headline="Decreasing costs"
-    description="The more signatures, the cheaper the piece.
+    description="The more signatures, the lower the unit price.
 The more flat users, the cheaper the flat rate.">}}

   {{< features-item src="features-biz/rechnungshistorie.svg"
     headline="Invoice history"